 Princess Tutu (2003)

-Starting out with one of my personal favorite anime, ‘Princess Tutu’ is a classic fairy tale with ballet as a central focus.
+Starting out with one of my personal favorite anime, ‘Princess Tutu’ (Purinsesu Chuchu) is a classic fairy tale with ballet as a central focus.
 The animation and choreography in the dancing scenes are just amazing and smooth.
-The art style is very cute and expressive and though it may look like an anime for children, it deals with at times very heavy topics of belonging and destiny.
+The art style is very cute and expressive and even though it looks like an anime for children, it deals at times with very heavy topics of belonging and destiny.
 Give this one a watch for sure!

 Ef : A Tale of Memories / Melodies (2007)